Back to articles

 Procedure for ABO Blood Group Determination

-1. Place a drop of anti-sera A on one end of a clean, grease-free tile and one anti-sera B on another side.
+1. Place 1 drop of anti-A on one marked area of a clean tile and 1 drop of anti-B on another.

 Result Interpretation